singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 <a id="punchsetup"></a>
 OK, so you decided the quick start guide was a tad short on the explanations and you're correct of course.

-We'll give you our own personal template [here](https://github.com/jimmilee/punch-demo-template) and proceed with some details.

-This guide will proceed with the step-by-step setup of the above template and mold it into a small Punch site which we'll host on netlify in continuous deployment with assets on GitHub.
+This guide will proceed with the step-by-step setup of a small Punch site which we'll host on netlify in continuous deployment with assets on GitHub.

 #### 1. Install Punch
 In the terminal, enter the following command: